runeh/svelte-pote/README.md

   think it is, can't be represented by pote afaict.
 - Figure out how to do multiple marks.
 Will it work for default formatters?
 - Don't use "serializer" as the name?
-- Skip mixed case names in files
-- Map components to PoTe types, not html.
-- add underline
+- add html and md playground stuff

 ## Developing